-2. byte hexadecimal address.

-IP Address
+S.NO MAC Address IP Address 1.
+MAC Address stands for Media Access Control Address.
 IP Address stands for Internet Protocol Address.
+2. MAC Address is a six byte hexadecimal address.
 IP Address is either four byte (IPv4) or six byte (IPv6) address.

-3. 4.
-A device attached with MAC Address can retrieve by ARP protocol.
-NIC Card's Manufacturer provides A device attached with IP Address can retrieve by RARP protocol.
-Internet Service Provider provides the MAC Address.
-IP Address.
+3. A device attached with MAC Address can retrieve by ARP protocol.
+A device attached with IP Address can retrieve by RARP protocol.
+4. NIC Card's Manufacturer provides the MAC Address.
+Internet Service Provider provides IP Address.
 5. MAC Address is used to ensure the physical address of computer.
 IP Address is the logical address of the computer.
 6. MAC Address operates in the data link layer.
 IP Address operates in the network layer.
 7. MAC Address helps in simply identifying the device.
 IP Address identifies the connection of the device on the network.
 8. MAC Address of computer cannot be changed with time and environment.
 IP Address modifies with the time and environment.
 9. MAC Address can't be found easily by third party.
 IP Address can be found by third party